Pruning Crape Myrtles: How to Keep Your Crape Healthy

 Crape Myrtle Trees are summer bloomers and only have blooms on their new growth.
 Once they break dormancy, this new growth will rapidly emerge.
 Therefore, it’s good to remove a few of the older branches to make way for the new growth.

-If you wish to heavily prune your tree, you can cut it back by half.
+If you do want to heavily prune your tree, wait until late winter and cut it back by half.
 Most people do this when their trees get too large, especially when they’re planted under power lines, or extremely close to their homes.
 Crape Myrtles are extremely tough trees, and often survive heavy pruning, but we don’t recommend cutting them back past half their size.

-Before we discuss the benefits of pruning Crape Myrtles, we’re going to tell you how not to prune them!
+Before we discuss the benefits of pruning Crape Myrtles (and how to take on pruning properly), we’re going to tell you how not to prune them!

 1. Don’t prune your Crape Myrtle trees in the summer or fall.
 This could stress the trees out.
 The summer heat will be too hot and stressful for new growth.